-The DfE's October 2019 notional, provisional school-level allocations are not what individual schools will actually receive through the NFF in 2020-21; local authorities will retain a degree of flexibility in determining local funding arrangements.
+The DfE's October 2019 notional school-level allocations are not what individual schools will actually receive in core funding in 2020-21.
+Local authorities will retain a degree of flexibility in determining local funding arrangements.
 Section 2 of this briefing provides more detailed information on how school funding works.